Resist Anti-Aging Repairing Toner

 Ultra-light exfoliant improves visible signs of ageing and refines pores for radiant skin.

-Lightweight serum reduces brown spots from breakouts and makes pores less visible.
+A lightweight hyaluronic serum that reduces brown spots from breakouts and makes pores less visible.

 Weightless lotion texture protects skin from the sun and leaves a soft matte finish.